-Anthony E. Oro, M.D., Ph.D., is a Professor of Dermatology and a member of the Program in Epithelial Biology, the Institute for Stem Cell Biology and Regenerative Medicine, Children’s Health Research Institute, Bio-X, and the Program in Cancer Biology.
+Anthony E. Oro, M.D., Ph.D., is the Eugene and Gloria Bauer Professor of Dermatology, Associate Director of the Center for Definitive and Curative Medicine, and the co-director of the Child Health Research Institute.
+He is a member of the Program in Epithelial Biology, the Institute for Stem Cell Biology and Regenerative Medicine, Children’s Health Research Institute, Bio-X, and the Program in Cancer Biology.
 His research interests encompass cancer genomics and tumor evolution, stem cell biology and hair/skin development and regeneration, and definitive molecular and cellular therapeutics.
 His clinical interests include hair biology, non-melanoma skin cancer, and therapy for genetic skin diseases.

 Assistant Professor of Bioengineering and of Chemical and Systems Biology